brantb/VanaTime/README.md

 Even though each of the 3 nations has a single *in-game airship* traveling between it and Jeuno, it is defined as two separate routes: One for each direction of travel.

-**Note** I never bothered figuring out how many seconds airships spend in the boarding phase, so it's set to zero.
+**Note**: I never bothered figuring out how many seconds airships spend in the boarding phase, so it's set to zero.
 Useful, eh?

 `FFXI.routes` has the following trips defined: